Deployed Works Guide

 Define what the diagnostic should produce

 Agree concrete outputs such as a workflow map, risk register, system review, recommended first phase, estimate range, proof review or decision note.
-A diagnostic should make the next decision easier.

 Step 3